abadid/cmsc424-spring2019/project5/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-We will use the hidden tests to evaluate your solution.
+We plan to use additional tests to evaluate your solution (in addition to the ones we are providing with this codebase).

 ### 1. Table Iterators